inertia186/cobblebot/README.md

 connection URL and `COBBLEBOT_RESQUE_NAMESPACE` to isolate CobbleBot's Resque keys from other applications using the same Redis database.

+The supported worker client stack is redis-rb 5.4, Resque 3.0, Resque Scheduler 5.0, and Redis Namespace 1.11.
+Upgrading these gems does not require flushing or migrating Redis: queue names, the `class`/`args` payload shape, database 1, and the `resque` namespace remain unchanged.
+Stop scheduler and worker processes before switching releases, then restart them in the sequence above.

 Rails 7 defaults use SHA-256 for the application key generator.
 The first deployment that includes those defaults invalidates existing encrypted admin session cookies, so operators should expect to sign in again after that deploy.